nathan-hess/docker-slurm/README.md

 For more information, refer to the [GitHub Actions documentation](https://docs.github.com/en/actions/using-jobs/running-jobs-in-a-container).

-## Project History, Features, and Limitations
+## Project History, Capabilities, and Limitations

 This project began in March 2022 to solve a challenge in a code development project seeking to develop Python scripts to interact with Slurm.
 While developing the code, it was necessary to repeatedly run Slurm commands for testing, but access to HPC systems often incurs financial costs and requires waiting in queues, slowing down the development process.
 How could code invoking Slurm commands be tested rapidly and at no financial cost?